Menu

 Rinsing Hair with Rosemary Water

-Given the undeniable properties of rosemary, here's the recipe that can be found on TikTok in particular and all over the internet in general for creating the now-famous Rosmery Water, which is rosemary water.
+Given the undeniable properties of rosemary, here's the recipe that can be found on TikTok in particular and all over the internet in general for creating the now-famous Rosmary Water.

 1. Boil a liter of distilled water.